 Otolaryngologists specialize in disorders of the head and neck, especially those of the ear, nose and throat (often called ENT).

-treatment for deformities or abnormalities of the face, head and neck)
+- Deformities or abnormalities of the face, head and neck

-- Ear and hearing disorders and balance problems
+- Ear and hearing disorders, tinnitus and balance problems

 - Voice and swallowing disorders

-- Cochlear implants: For patients who suffer from severe and profound hearing loss, these tiny devices are surgically placed and provide a sense of sound.
-Our experienced doctors perform nearly 50 cochlear implants each year.
+For patients who suffer from severe and profound hearing loss, these tiny devices are surgically placed and provide a sense of sound.
+We perform nearly 50 cochlear implants each year.

-- Aural atresia repair: Adults and children come from all over the world to us for surgery to repair aural atresia, a congenital condition that is the absence of a fully developed ear canal, eardrum, middle ear space and ear bones.
-The surgery opens the ear canal and restores the ear’s natural sound-conducting ability.
+Adults and children come from all over the world to us for implantable devices or surgery to repair aural atresia, a congenital condition that is the absence of a fully developed ear canal, eardrum, middle ear space and ear bones.